Refer to the Setting Up and Getting Started guide.

 check the preamble.
 If the preamble contains the string "default", the SortCommand

-will execute the sort logic to sort by the Id
+will execute the sort logic to sort by the Id class.

 Expected Benefits: